West Hartford, CT

 Many people mistakenly believe that dental cavities are a cosmetic concern, and while that is technically true, the reality is that tooth decay can quickly become a much worse problem if left untreated.
 Tooth decay can quickly spread into the tooth root and the gums, leading to a massive and dangerous infection that can become life-threatening.
 Early treatment of it, therefore, is essential to help preserve your wellbeing.

 The location and the severity of the tooth decay largely determine the type of dental filling that we recommend to our patients.
-Not all types of tooth decay are easily detected at home on your own, making regular checkups all the more important.
+Not all types of tooth decay are easily detected at home on your own, making regular exams all the more important.
 Signs that you may have tooth decay include an ongoing toothache, pain when you bite or chew, sensitivity to heat or cold, and pain when you eat sugary foods.
 You may also notice visible stains or areas of discoloration on your teeth, which may indicate you have a dental cavity (also known as dental caries).

 Types of Dental Fillings